cogment/cogment-verse/docs/results/REINFORCE.md

     max_parallel_trials: 1
 ```

-This is a plot of the total trial reward against the number of trials with a moving average over 50 trials.
+This is a plot of the total trial reward against the number of trials with an exponential moving average over 50 trials.

 ![Training total reward for the Reinforce implementation](./REINFORCE.png)